rakshith111/Time-Sync/README.md

 - Select any text on the page and right click to convert it to local time, it will only convert if the text is a valid date
 - Hover over any text on the page to see the Original date.

+### The auto script wont run on pages which are excluded in the manifest as they can affect browser's performance but manual mode is allowed, so select-> convert will work
 ### Currently available features

 - [x] Choose any timezone (Toggled)